Kapil Mishra: North East Delhi Riots

-On 23 February 2020, Mishra publicly spoke out in a rally against the anti-CAA protesters, in the presence of the DCP of North East Delhi district, Ved Prakash Surya.
+On 23 February 2020, Mishra was alleged to have publicly spoken out in a rally against the anti-CAA protesters, in the presence of the DCP of North East Delhi district, Ved Prakash Surya.
 (Note: Previously, on 17 December 2019, violence occurred during the CAA-protests in the Seelampur area, in North East Delhi.
 On 3 January 2020, DCP Surya told media that adequate security personnel and proper security arrangements were in place in the Seelampur area and no further gatherings and violence were expected.)
-Mishra tried to intimidate the police to remove the protesters from Jaffrabad and Chand Bagh areas in three days' time, allegedly threatening to take matters into his own hands, "hit the streets" and "not remain peaceful" in the event of their failure.
+Mishra is said to have tried to intimidate the police to remove the protesters from Jaffrabad and Chand Bagh areas in three days' time, allegedly threatening to take matters into his own hands, "hit the streets" and "not remain peaceful" in the event of their failure.
 After the rally, Mishra himself posted a video of him threatening the police on Twitter.
 Within a few hours of Kapil Mishra's rally, violent clashes started between the supporters and the people against CAA.

 Relatives of the people who died in the violence accused Mishra of inciting the clashes and asked for his immediate arrest and strict punishment.
 The father of a victim Rahul Solanki claimed that Mishra instigated the fire and returned to his home, while their children are becoming victims of the violence.
 He added that people will continue losing their children until Mishra was arrested.

 BJP's East Delhi MP, Gautam Gambhir, on 25 February stated that "Kapil Mishra's speech is not acceptable" and asked for strict action to be taken against the people responsible for violence, regardless of which political party they belonged to.

-Three complaints (two police complaints for a report and one plea to the Supreme Court of India) have been filed against Kapil Mishra for allegedly inciting violence.
-The complaints alleged that Mishra had made inflammatory remarks publicly, inciting people and causing the violence.
-The police has taken no action against Mishra as of 25 February.
-On 25 February, Mishra wrote in series of tweets that he was not scared of the "massive hate campaign" against him for "speaking truth" and supporting CAA.
-He had tweeted a video and written "Jaffrabad has been vacated, there won't be another Shaheen Bagh" on same day.

-On 26 February, the Delhi High Court played the video clip of Kapil Mishra's speech in the court while hearing the plea.
-The court then asked the police to take "conscious decision" while filing cases related to the hate speeches made by the three BJP leaders Kapil Mishra, Anurag Thakur and Parvesh Verma.